appernetic/appernetic-hugo-project/content/post/how-to-set-up-a-static-hugo-website-on-github-pages-in-2-minutes.md

 type = "post"

 +++
+![enter image description here][1]

 A static website is fast and secure but it is not easy to start a new blog or website if you don't know a lot of commands, tools and also how to install them.

  - You have to download the right version of the static site generator for your OS and architecture.
  - You have to Install git